marcobborges/marcobborges/README.md

 ### How I think about work

-I believe the best product work in platform teams comes from **deeply understanding the pain** of your internal users, then finding the shortest path to relief — whether that's a policy change, a doc rewrite, or a quick automation.
+I believe the best product work in platform teams comes from **deeply understanding the pain** of your internal users, then finding the shortest path to relief, whether that's a policy change, a doc rewrite, or a quick automation.
 Not everything needs to be a quarter-long project.

 ---